theMikeSwan/TMSEntityDataSource/README.md

 ## Contributing
 If you see a way in which `TMSEntityDataSource` can be improved or needs fixing by all means send me a pull request, or at least open an issue.
 Even if you think your change is minor send it on, it might just make all the difference for someone.

-The main area that could use help right now is error handling, currently errors just get logged… not the best option…
+The main area that could use help right now is error handling, currently errors just get logged… not the best option.

 ## Author